 Anyway this section was at least triple as long as it is now in my first draft, but no one needs to hear every last thing she did to mark me down, so I cut everything else out.

 Amidst the burning inferno that was school, I don’t actually remember a whole ton about work this week.
 There was nothing extremely bad, although after letting people go at the end of the fiscal year, they’re now happily upgrading the videoconferencing in the meeting rooms at work for “when we return to work in-person”.
+I thought that was weird.
 Our team works perfectly fine remotely and I think about half of us would consider quitting if we were forced back into the office though.
-At any rate, it most likely isn’t happening before September, so that would be on the other side of my Japan trip anyway.
+At any rate, it isn’t happening before September, so that would most likely be on the other side of my Japan trip anyway.

 The most significant thing that happened during the first half of the week was that I finished scanning my Dunman High 1997 yearbook, uploaded the entire thing onto this blog, and made a page to house them.
 You can find it here.
 And when I eventually make my Shrine of Memories section of the site, it will be linked off of there too.